NACLab/ngc-learn/docs/walkthroughs/demo1_gen_models.md

-# Demo 1: Learning NGC Generative Models
+# Walkthrough 1: Learning NGC Generative Models

 In this demonstration, we will learn how to use ngc-learn's Model Museum to fit an NGC generative model, which is also called a generative neural coding network (GNCN),